bigcat2014/Cloud_Computing/Assignment 4/README.txt

 		$chmod +x [filename].py
 		$./[filename].py [args]

+	Server Args:
+	    Usage: ./TorrentServer.py [OPTION]...

+        Starts the torrent server and connects peers to other peers.

+        Options:
+          -d, --debug       Enable debug mode
+          -h, --help        Display help and exit

-	Args:
+	Client Args:
+        ./Client.py [OPTION]...
+ADDRESS...
+PORT...
+PATH...

+        Take the 50 most used words from the book provided in PATH and share with peers.
+        Connects to the torrent server provided by ADDRESS and PORT to find peers.

+        Options:
-	    -d, --debug : Debug mode
+          -d, --debug       Enable debug mode

-	    online_book : The address of the utf-8 book to download
+          -h, --help        Display help and exit